 Aside from being able to hurl the ball in a manner similar to that made famous by Rory Delap, there seemed to be little else the midfielder was capable of.
 Over-ran for large periods, though that was probably more indicative of his side’s misgivings than his own.

 Was physically imposing in the middle of the park but that never proved to be enough to prevent Chelsea’s domination, with the midfielder hauled off almost immediately after the break.

 Anonymous for large stretches of the encounter after being granted a thankless task following Fuller’s dismissal.
 To his credit, refused to lose his discipline and made things awkward for his opponents through sheer distance covered alone.

-Desperation saw the forward booked for bringing down Branislav Ivanovic early in the first half but absolute idiocy saw him sent off for an ugly stamp on the same character moments later.
+Desperation saw the forward booked for bringing down Branislav Ivanovic early in the first half but absolute idiocy saw him sent off for an ugly stamp on the Serbian moments later.
 Left his team-mates severely under the cosh.

 Put himself about but to very little avail as he was withdrawn on the hour mark.
-It proved a frustrating and lonely shift for the lone striker.
+It proved a frustrating and lonely shift for the frontman.

-Fuller’s sending off changed his job specification, as the advanced midfielder switched to the left flank to try prevent Ivanovic/Luiz’s damaging damaging runs down touchline.
+Fuller’s sending off changed his job specification, as the advanced midfielder switched to the left flank to try prevent Ivanovic and Luiz’s damaging runs down touchline.

 - 22 R. Turnbull

 Replaced Ivanovic for the second half and provided much of the same as his predecessor.
-Made a handful of himself when he marauded forward and had very little to worry about facing the other way.
+Looked menacing when he marauded forward and had very little to worry about facing the other way.

-Chelsea becoming instantly more menacing with him on the pitch.
-Brought on to capitalise on the space afforded by Stoke’s reduced number and used the ball intelligently throughout.
+Chelsea become instantly more menacing with him on the pitch.
+Brought on to capitalise on the space afforded by Stoke’s reduced numbers and used the ball intelligently throughout.
 Was the architect of Drogba’s goal and really looked the only man in his side able to prize Stoke open.